 Every year coffee hobbyists are exposed to many new brewing or home roasting gadgets.
-Not only is innovation occuring at the gadget level, but it is also occurring with the disposable coffee cup.
-Up until a few weeks ago, I didn’t think there was anyway to improve upon the standard coffee house disposable cup.
+Not only is innovation occurring at the gadget level, but it is also occurring with the disposable coffee cup.
+Up until a few weeks ago, I didn’t think there was any way to improve upon the standard coffee house disposable cup.
 Let me share with you what I discovered.

 Smart Lid transformation